vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

 [Back to Table of Contents](../documentation.md)

-# Kubernetes Common Use-Cases and Patterns
+# Kubernetes common use-cases and patterns

 The following set of examples will help you quickly achieve common tasks in the context of Kubernetes YAML manifests.

-All of these examples are available for your convenience in [examples/kubernetes](../../examples/kubernetes) and are intended to be launched from the root of your local copy of the YAML Overlay Tool repository:
+All these examples are available in [examples/kubernetes](../../examples/kubernetes) and are intended to be launched from the root of your local copy of the YAML Overlay Tool repository.

+Example:

 ```bash
 yot -i examples/kubernetes/< example you wish to run>.yaml -o < desired output path >